kshedden/goclaims/README.md

 factorize
 ---------

-`factorize` is used to convert strings to integer factor codes (represented on disk as uvarint value).
+The factorize command is used to convert strings to integer factor codes (represented on disk as uvarint values).
 Doing this is mainly useful for a variable that has a small to moderate number of distinct values, or when there is a large number of distinct values but a small subset of these values are much more common than the others.

 The factor codes are represented on-disk as `uvarint` values that can be easily converted to standard fixed-width integers when reading into